- Start, Stop or Move Service

-NOTE: Hawaiian Electric works with residential developers to review the design of homes that will be equipped with air-conditioning.
+NOTE: Maui Electric works with residential developers to review the design of homes that will be equipped with air-conditioning.

 Buy appliances with battery backup, if they depend on a clock, internal timer, or programmed data.
 Examples are alarm clocks and VCRs.

 A one-second interruption is long enough to disturb a digital clock or timer that is not capable of retaining memory through brief pauses in electricity.
 Fortunately, some products are now equipped to "ride through" such interruptions.
 Computers, for example, have a built-in tolerance to voltage sags.
 However, the amount of ride-through capability in computers and other appliances varies among manufacturers and models.

 For your computer, look for software that performs an automatic timed backup, and (most importantly) make sure the feature is activated.